decaffeinate/bulk-decaffeinate/README.md

 * `jscodeshiftScripts`: an optional array of paths to [jscodeshift](https://github.com/facebook/jscodeshift) scripts to run after decaffeinate.
 This is useful to automate any cleanups to convert the output of decaffeinate to code matching your JS style.
+In addition, you can specify any of the built-in scripts included with this package, currently just `prefer-function-declarations.js`.
 * `fixImportsConfig`: an optional object.
 If present, a whole-codebase pass will be done to fix any incorrect imports involving the converted files.
 It should be an object with up to two fields: